Country Flame Harvester Corn Burning Agri-fuel Stove ( contact 800-495-3196 )

 When submitting a warranty claim, make sure that you send in proof of purchase, serial number and model of appliance, date of purchase, who installed product and pictures of the appliance, installation inside and outside of the home and a detailed description of your problem.
 This information must be submitted by email to [email protected].

-The Country Flame Harvester series of Flex-fuel appliances have been heating homes for over 28 years now.
+The Country Flame Harvester series of Agri-fuel appliances have been heating homes for over 28 years now.
 See how well MagnuM is working for our customers by reading some of our customer review stories.

 Do your stoves require electricity?